Report an accessibility problem

 Description

-A minor in data science provides students with skills in statistics, probability and coding in the context of large data sets.
-Students in this minor become proficient at understanding and manipulating data sets to draw conclusions and make recommendations that impact real-world settings.
+In the minor program in data science, students gain skills in statistics, probability and coding in the context of large data sets.
+They become proficient in understanding and manipulating data sets to draw conclusions and make recommendations that impact practical settings.

 At a glance